equinor/ops-actions/docs/best-practices.md

 ## Naming conventions

-- Use [kebab case](https://en.wiktionary.org/wiki/kebab_case) for workflow and job names.
+- Use [kebab case](https://en.wiktionary.org/wiki/kebab_case) for workflow file names, job identifiers and step identifiers.

+- Use [snake case](https://en.wiktionary.org/wiki/snake_case) for input and output identifiers.

 - A reusable workflow and its main job should be named after the main tool/service that is used, for example: